solimpico/ModbusProject/README.md

 # ModbusProject

-This project implements the back-end "ModbusProject".
+This project implements the back-end of "ModbusProject".

 The Tomcat server exposes three APIs: for acquiring telemetry,